Judith Ann Lanzinger: Ohio Supreme Court

 In her term for Justice, she ran against Mary Jane Trap, presiding judge of the 11th District Ohio Court of Appeals.
 At the time, Lanzinger was 64.
 She was endorsed by publications such as The Plain Dealer in her run for Ohio Supreme Court.
 Wrote the Dealer, "On the Supreme Court, Lanzinger has steered an independent course.
 In one case of great interest to Cleveland and other cities, she dissented from a ruling that overturned local residency laws for public employees; the legislature, she wrote, had overstepped its boundaries and violated the "home rule" language of the Ohio Constitution."

 Lanzinger, a Republican, was elected to the Supreme Court in 2004, taking office on New Year's Day 2005.
 Due to Ohio's mandatory retirement for judges who have reached the age of 70, she did not run for re-election in 2016.
 She was quoted saying she was "unhappy" at the mandatory retirement.
 Her elected replacement was Patrick F. Fischer.

 In August 2016, the Associated Press reported that Lanzinger was teaching poetry to judges, teaching for the sixth time a course in Ashland, Oregon for the National Judicial College.

 Her official portrait was unveiled as a justice in February 2017.
 In March 2017, she donated her personal papers to her alma mater, the University of Toledo.

 Personal life

 She married Robert Lanzinger in 1967, and they have two children together.
-Her son is a Toledo Municipal Court judge.
+Her son, Joshua Lanzinger, is a Toledo Municipal Court judge.